openfga/python-sdk/docs/OpenFgaApi.md

 Upsert assertions for an authorization model ID

 The WriteAssertions API will upsert new assertions for an authorization model id, or overwrite the existing ones.
-An assertion is an object that contains a tuple key, and the expectation of whether a call to the Check API of that tuple key will return true or false.
+An assertion is an object that contains a tuple key, the expectation of whether a call to the Check API of that tuple key will return true or false, and optionally a list of contextual tuples.

 ### Example